-A rumor states that the new presidential dollar coins purposely omit the slogan "In God We Trust" on the front and back.
-Is there any truth to this rumor?
+A rumor which has circulated for years states that the presidential dollar coins purposely omit the slogan “In God We Trust” on the front and back.

-While it is true that “In God We Trust” is not on the front or back of the new dollar coins, the motto can be found on the edging.
+While it is true that “In God We Trust” is not on the front or back of the dollar coins, the motto can be found on the edges of the coins.
 Let’s take a look at the rumor itself:

 REFUSE NEW COINS

 This simple action will make a strong statement.